costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 Ideally, we do not want mean, variance, autocorrelation and relationship breaks for the time-series for sound inference.
 [Hansen (2012)](https://www.ssc.wisc.edu/~bhansen/crete/crete5.pdf) says there is no good theory for forecasting for series with breaks and [Perron (2017)](http://www.mdpi.com/2225-1146/5/2/22/pdf) presents recent papers which deal with structural changes and stationarity.
 According to [Pesaran and Timmermann (2007)](https://www.sciencedirect.com/science00/article/pii/S0304407606000418), in not an identical case, however, the optimal window for starts a bit before the last break.
-Bai and Perron (2003) method indicates considering three breaks as optimal.
+Bai and Perron (2003) method indicates  three breaks as optimal.
-Even in non optimal cases with 2, 4 or 5 breaks the last break is on 2016-10-30.
+Even in non-optimal cases with 2, 4 or 5 breaks the last break is on 2016-10-30.
 Hence, I consider 2016-09-01 as the start of my estimation window.
-For further exploration, Pesaran and Timmermann propose a calculation for the ideal estimation windows which I skip as it does not seem so critical for the purpose of this analysis.
+For further exploration, Pesaran and Timmermann propose a calculation for the ideal estimation windows which I skip as it does not seem so critical for the purposes of this tutorial analysis.
-Another possibility would be to consider outlier events, like level shifts, but there is no need for extensive intervention analysis throughout the series for this analysis.
+Another possibility would be to consider outlier events, like level shifts.
+There is no need for extensive intervention analysis throughout the series for this analysis, but I briefly indicate how the `tsoutliers` helps us improve the ARIMAX model.
+For more information on `tsoutliers`, please consult its documentison  in [L\'opez-de-Lacalle (2016)](https://jalobe.com/doc/tsoutliers.pdf).

-For this simple tutorial analysis, to locate the breaks we work with the `tsoutliers` package in R.
+For this simple tutorial analysis, to locate the breaks we work with the `strucchange` package in R.
 ```r
 my.ts.DT <- DT[, .(date, sales, webvisits)]
 day.of.year <- as.numeric(format(my.ts.DT[, date][1], '%j'))